OhadRevah/openshift-python-wrapper/README.md

 OpenShift + CNV installation.

-The infra for the tests can be found in https://gitlab.cee.redhat.com/cnv-qe/ocp-python-wrapper flake8 plugins defined in .flake8 can bo found in https://gitlab.cee.redhat.com/cnv-qe/flake8-python-plugins
+The infra for the tests can be found in https://gitlab.cee.redhat.com/cnv-qe/ocp-python-wrapper flake8 plugins defined in .flake8 can be found in https://gitlab.cee.redhat.com/cnv-qe/flake8-python-plugins

 ## Contribute to ocp-python-wrapper
 Go to: https://gitlab.cee.redhat.com/cnv-qe and request to join the group.